Types of Jobs

-Rite aid, now a Walgreens – Location 4652 SUMMARY The primary purpose of the Pharmacy Technician is to assist the Pharmacist and Pharmacy Manager with serving customers and maintaining the Pharmacy …NEW SALISBURY, Indiana, USA
+Walgreens (formerly Rite-Aid) Store # 4639 SUMMARY The primary purpose of the Pharmacy Technician is to assist the Pharmacist and Pharmacy Manager with serving customers and maintaining the Pharmacy …LOUISVILLE, KY, USA

 Pharmacy Technician in Training (Part-time)Walgreens

-Walgreens (formerly Rite-Aid) Store # 7882 SUMMARY As a Pharmacy Technician in Training, you are a vital part of our wellness store team responsible for assisting the Pharmacist and Pharmacy Manager …INWOOD, West Virginia, USA
+Walgreens (formerly Rite-Aid) Store # 1744 SUMMARY As a Pharmacy Technician in Training, you are a vital part of our wellness store team responsible for assisting the Pharmacist and Pharmacy Manager …MOUNT VERNON, KY, USA